luketurner/cli-of-mine/README.md

 Most existing CLI libraries violate at least one of those criteria.

-The best library I found was `command-line-args`, which is great.
+The best library I found was [command-line-args], which is great.
 I ended up writing more and more "frameworky boilerplate" around that library, simplifying usage for the most common use-cases, and this is what I ended up with.

 **Q: When should I _not_ use cli-of-mine?**

 - You just want to parse arguments and you don't like inversion of control.
-In that case, try `command-line-args` or `minimist` instead.
+In that case, try [command-line-args] or [minimist] instead.
 - You want _all_ the batteries included.
-In that case, there are some much larger frameworks like `oclif` and `yargs` that might be able to help you.
+In that case, there are some larger frameworks like [oclif] and [yargs] that might be able to help you.
 - You want a well-supported library with low bus-factor.
 This is a personal project and I do not commit to long-term support.
-(But, it's freakin' simple.
-You can fork it and understand the code in an hour.)
+(This may change in the future.)
+For a similarly-feaatured, very popular library, try [commander].
 - You use non-utf8 encodings.
-(For now, `cli-of-mine` works best with utf8 encoded streams.)
+For now, `cli-of-mine` works best with utf8 encoded streams.

 ---